 Server projects are controlled by a SQL project server that is installed alongside the Index Manager server.
-To use these server projects, simply type in the host name (server name) of the server where the project server is installed.
-If you are uncertain about this setting, talk to your network administrator.
+To use these server projects, enter the host name (server name) of the server where the project server is installed.
+If you are uncertain about this setting, consult your network administrator.

-To learn more about how you can work with projects, take a look at the Creating Projects topic.
+To learn more about how you can work with projects, see Creating Projects.

 Set disabled actions: By disabling access to actions from the project panel you can take greater control of the workflow.
-Simple select the actions or groups you would like to disable as outputs from the project side panel.
+Select the actions or groups you would like to disable as outputs from the project side panel.
 This setting will apply to all projects on the side panel.

 Jobs panel properties